oliver-thiel/Gebeta/README.md

 In this case, you can choose whether you want to play the game or analyse it.
 If you decide to analyse the game, you can select the depth you wish.

 ## References
-- Bowie, L. H., & Graven, M. H. (2024).
-Using games to develop number sense in early grade maths clubs.
-SAJCE, 14(1), 1-11. https://doi.org/10.4102/sajce.v14i1.1493
+- Todd, G., Padula, A. G., Stephenson, M., Piette, É., Soemers, D. J. N. J., & Togelius, J. (2025). *GAVEL: generating games via evolution and language models* [Conference Paper].
+Proceedings of the 38th International Conference on Neural Information Processing Systems, Vancouver, BC, Canada. https://proceedings.neurips.cc/paper_files/paper/2024/file/c7b04e4e13bb77996d3ae2ff667231ac-Paper-Conference.pdf
 - Tesfamicael, S. A., & Farsani, D. (2024).
 Creating a Culturally Responsive Mathematics Education: The Case of Gebeta Game in Ethiopia.
-In M. A. Ashraf & S. M. Tsegay (Eds.), STEM Education - Recent Trends and New Advances.
-IntechOpen. https://doi.org/10.5772/intechopen.114007
+In M. A. Ashraf & S. M. Tsegay (Eds.), *STEM Education - Recent Trends and New Advances.* IntechOpen. https://doi.org/10.5772/intechopen.114007